 The "live" proposals are then discussed by the Panel, in an order decided by the Chair.
 It is often effective to group proposals addressing similar science.

-Before the discussion of each proposal, the PSS notes any potential conflicts of interest, and where confirmed, the panelists are excused.
-It is the Chair's responsibility to see that all conflicts of interest are identified and that the affected panelists leave the room for the discussion.
+Before the discussion of each proposal, the PSS notes any potential conflicts of interest, and where confirmed, the panelists are excused for Major conflicts only.
+It is the Chair's responsibility to see that all conflicts of interest are identified and that the affected panelists leave the room for the discussion where appropriate.
 In ambiguous or unusual cases (e.g., most of the panel is conflicted), please consult the SPG Head, Claus Leitherer or any of the other SPG scientists.

 The PSS then points out any issues of duplication, resource requirements, or technical matters that may have been noted ahead of the Panel meeting.
 The primary reviewer then presents a short (2-3 minute) discussion of the proposal, describing the program's objectives and its strong and weak points, and stating his/her evaluations and recommendations.
 The secondary reviewer then describes how their evaluation agrees with or differs from that of the primary reviewer.
 These presentations are followed by a general discussion by the entire Panel.
 The Chair imposes time limitations as necessary.